Editor’s note: This article was originally published on LDSLiving.com in May 2021 and has been updated for clarity.

 4. Two Area Seventies currently serve in Area Presidencies.

 The majority of Area Presidency members are General Authority Seventies.
-There are two Area Seventy exceptions: Elder Kyrylo Pokhylko, a Russian citizen who serves in the Europe East Area Presidency, and Elder Jeffrey H. Singer who serves in the Middle East / Africa North Area Presidency.
+At the time of Elder Christensen’s podcast interview, there were two Area Seventy exceptions: Elder Kyrylo Pokhylko, a Russian citizen who serves in the Europe East Area Presidency, and Elder Jeffrey H. Singer who serves in the Middle East / Africa North Area Presidency.

 “We call Area Seventies who have quite a bit of familiarity with that part of the world,” Elder Christensen said.
 “Sometimes they live there.
 Sometimes it’s just because of their knowledge base.
 So, they’re unique situations.”